MarcialRosales/concourse-workshop/realPipeline.md

 We are ready to push to **PCF**.
 All we have to do is add new resource that allows us to push applications to PCF.

+> Tip: Use [attempts](http://concourse.ci/retry-step.html) for deployment tasks which may temporarly fail due to network failures.

 1. Add PCF resource.
 Concourse comes with [cf](https://github.com/concourse/cf-resource) **resource-type** thus we don't have to declare it.

   ```YAML